kalliope-project/kalliope/Docs/dev_env_install.md

 # Dev environment installation

-This documentation aims at explaining the step by step manual deployment of Kalliope.
+This documentation aims at explaining step by step manual deployment of Kalliope.

 Tested env
 - Ubuntu 16.04

-## Prerequisite
+## Prerequisites

 ### Packages installation
+To make Kalliope work, you will have to install a certain number of libraries

-On Ubuntu distribution:
+On Ubuntu distribution :
 ```
 sudo apt-get install python-pip python-dev libsmpeg0 libttspico-utils libsmpeg0 flac dialog libffi-dev portaudio19-dev build-essential libssl-dev libffi-dev sox libatlas3-base
 ```